tliron/prudence/jst/README.md

 The [tutorial](../README.md) covers basic usage, this page is for reference.

 The tag delimiters are `<%` and `%>`.
-Characters that follow right after the opening delimiter specify special tags, or "sugar", that offer additional features.
+Characters that follow right after the opening delimiter specify special tags, or "sugar".

 The delimiters can be escaped by prefixing a backslash: `\<%` and `\%>`.